Budibase/website/content/blog/automation/process-innovation.md

 Now, we can start to tie everything we’ve learned together by thinking about how we can design a process innovation policy of our own.

 Remember, the likelihood is that your existing processes, your goals, and the resources you have available will be very different from even direct competitors.
 As such, it’s vital that we have a policy that matches our unique situation.

+Check out our guide on how to [streamline business processes](https://budibase.com/blog/automation/streamline-business-processes/).

 Here are the steps you can follow to craft a process innovation policy.